AfamsVal/CRUD-with-node-express-jwt-mongodb-restful-api/README.md

-## CRUD WITH NODE RESTFUL API
+## COMPLETE MERN WITH LOGIN, SIGNUP AND FEED USING JWT

 #### AFAMS VAL

-#### Simple and effective restful api.
-You can connect to it using any front-end framework or try Postman
+#### Simple and effective restful api with react and JWT.

 > You need to create .env file.
 Make sure you run this command